ramele/projective/README.md

 When the design browser is available, the scope should be changed automatically as you switch buffers.
-If the scope can't be determined (usually, when there is more than one instance of the current module) you can search and set the scope to a any instance of the current module using the \vi command.
+If the scope can't be determined (usually, when there is more than one instance of the current module) you can search and set the scope to any instance of the current module using the `\vi` command.

 **Schematic**
 The `:Simvision` command will open a new SimVision window connected to the